scipy-conference/scipy_proceedings/papers/kumaran_baskaran/00_bibderwalt.rst

    Chemical shift distribution of CB atoms in different amino acids.  :label:`hist`

+Figure :ref:`hist` shows the comparison of CB chemical shifts for the twenty standard amino acids.
+The chemical shift histogram of a single atom in a given amino acid or list of atoms from different amino acids can be easily generated using PyBMRB.

 PyBMRB provides options for filtering data, for example, according to chemical shift ambiguity code or cutoff values based on standard deviation to exclude outliers.
-Bond correlation experiments are very common in NMR spectroscopy, and this library can be used to visualize patterns of chemical shift correlations between specified atom types in NMR spectra of proteins or nucleic acids as 2D histograms (Figure :ref:`hist2d`).
+Bond correlation experiments are very common in NMR spectroscopy, and this library can be used to visualize patterns of chemical shift correlations between specified atom types in NMR spectra of proteins or nucleic acids as 2D histograms.
+For example the chemical shift correlation between Cystidin CB and N is shown in Figure :ref:`hist2d`.

 .. code-block:: python